General Living in the Halls

 Prior to a resident moving in, the condition of each living space is assessed by hall staff on the Room Condition Inventory.
 Upon arrival, residents are expected to review the Room Condition Inventory (RCI) that corresponds to their space, verify and/or update the information, and submit the form within 48 hours.
 RCIs that have not been verified and submitted by a resident within 48 hours of check-in will be auto-accepted without an opportunity to make changes.
 Failure to verify and submit an RCI without noted changes may result in damage charges to a resident's account at checkout.
 All RCIs can be accessed by signing into the Housing portal.
 Residents are encouraged to protect themselves from unwanted charges by carefully inspecting and reporting all concerns on their RCI.

-When moving out, after removing all personal items and cleaning the assigned living area, residents must begin a formal check-out process with an RA or RHC.
+When moving out (at the end of the Academic Year), after removing all personal items and cleaning the assigned living area, residents must begin a formal check-out process with an RA or RHC.
 Residents are expected to check out of their living space within 24 hours of an authorized room change or completion of last final exam.
-When a resident has decided to withdraw from the University the resident is expected to vacate the residence hall room and check out upon withdrawal.
+When a resident has decided to withdraw from the University the resident is expected to vacate the Residence Hall room and check out upon withdrawal.
 Leaving a key and/or fob with someone else or mailing it back will result in improper check-out charges.

-Each residence hall room is furnished with a desk, dresser, and bed for each student.
+Each Residence Hall room is furnished with a desk, chair, dresser, and bed for each student.
 Additionally, there will be at least one closet, set of window blinds, and internet access ports.
-Residents are permitted to bring additional furniture, but all university provided furniture must remain in the living space.
-Residents are asked to examine all furniture provided by EKU Housing and Residence Life and complete their room inventory as indicated above.
+Residents are permitted to bring additional furniture, but all University provided furniture must remain in the space.
+Residents are asked to examine all furniture provided by EKU Housing and Residence Life and complete their room inventory as explained above.

 Heating & Cooling